PiotrTymoszuk/biggrExtra/README.md

 ```

+## Terms of use

+The package is available under a [GPL-3 license](https://github.com/PiotrTymoszuk/clustTools/blob/main/LICENSE).

+## Contact

+The package maintainer is [Piotr Tymoszuk](mailto:piotr.s.tymoszuk@gmail.com).

 __Acknowledgements__

 Many thanks to the authors of Bioconductor's _BiGGR_ package, Anand K. Gavai and Hannes Hettling.
 In particular, code of their tool `sbml2hyperdraw()` was modified to accommodate hypergraphs.